geotribu/english-blog/content/posts/2025-09-08_qchat_redesign.md

 ## What's next?

-There is now a single instance served by Geotribu: [`qchat.geotribu.net`](https://qchat.geotribu.net).
-On it, you can find channels by language.

-And there are always new ideas and features to develop in QChat.
+There are always new ideas and features to develop in QChat.
 Here are some of the ones we're thinking about:

 - Adding a small form for sending emojis :joy_cat:
 - Sharing graphic models between multiple clients connected to QChat.